pakallis/pakallis.github.io/_includes/content/home-about.md

 # About Pavlos Kallis

 I am a software engineer with 3 years of experience in building web applications.
-I held a diploma in computer science.
+I held a diploma in computer engineering.

 During my journey as a software engineer, i have used the following technologies :
 Ruby, Ruby on Rails, PostgreSQL, docker, javascript, HTML, CSS, react, python, node.js.